Tim Patrick Player Prop Bets for NFL Week 6 | Denver vs. Las Vegas 10/17/2021

 Matchup vs. Las Vegas

-- Patrick's 53.5 receiving yards per game in his two career matchups against the Raiders are 3.0 more than his over/under for Sunday's game.
+- Against the Raiders, Patrick has averaged 53.5 receiving yards per game over his two career matchups, 3.0 more than his over/under for Sunday's game.

-- The 217.2 passing yards the Raiders allow per game makes them the NFL's third-ranked pass defense this season.
+- The 217.2 yards per game the Raiders are conceding through the air makes them the NFL's third-ranked pass defense.

-- At 1.2 passing TDs allowed per game, the Raiders defense is ranked fifth in the league.
+- With six passing TDs conceded this year, the Raiders defense is ranked fifth in the league.

 Recent Performances